lizmat/articles/cases-of-UPPER-13.md

 say "foo".HOW.name("foo");  # Str
 say now.HOW.name(now);      # Instant
 ```
 Note that the invocant of the `HOW` method needs to be repeated in the introspection method's call as the first argument.
 Why?
-Well, this is really to be possibly compatible with future versions of Raku.
+Well, this is really to be *possibly* compatible with *future* versions of Raku.

-Since one is usually only interested in the introspection aspect of `HOW`, a shortcut method invocation was created that allows one directly call the introspection method **without** needing to repeat oneself: [`.^`](https://docs.raku.org/language/operators#methodop_%2E^):
+Since one is usually only interested in the introspection aspect of `HOW`, a shortcut method invocation was created that allows one to directly call the introspection method **without** needing to repeat oneself: [`.^`](https://docs.raku.org/language/operators#methodop_%2E^):
 ```raku
 say 42.^name;     # Int
 say "foo".^name;  # Str